THE GREAT MATHS HOAX

 To tell school students that maths is an essential career skill is a fraud, a hoax a legerdemain.
 10% of school students doing it would be about right - and even if they had a vacation in the sciences that used maths, they would rarely use the stuff they learnt in school - or they'd get a machine to do it for them.
 It's importance in school curricula is out of all proportion to it's value to the every day life of 95% of people.

-Take out rods, poles and perches; take out pounds, shillings, pence; take out ounces, pounds and tons, throw away the log books and trig tables; throw out simultaneous equations and geometry.
-How many people use this stuff?
-Sweet bugger all.
+Take out rods, poles and perches; take out pounds, shillings, pence; take out ounces, pounds, stones and tons, throw away the log books and trig tables; throw out simultaneous equations and geometry - and you could squeeze the arithmetic you need to get by in life into a few weeks, not years.

 Once you've switched to a metric system, made sure every student knew their tables and were competent at mental arithmetic, given every student a calculator and taught them how to use a spreadsheet, there shouldn't be much more to do.